 - Download our Moving to Saudi Arabia Guide (PDF)

-Though there are certain perks to life in Saudi Arabia, expats seldom move there for the lifestyle, the weather, the food or any of the enticements other expat destinations may offer.
+Though there are certain perks to moving to Saudi Arabia, expats seldom do so for the lifestyle, the weather, the food or any of the enticements other expat destinations may offer.
 Rather, Westerners tend to move to the Kingdom for financial reasons and remain sequestered in Western-style compounds, far removed from real Saudi life while earning their tax-free salaries.